BennyAlex/node-bunny-storage/readme.md

 This is a Node.js library that provides a simple and convenient way to interact with BunnyCDN Storage.
 It allows to download and upload files and complete folders, and you can download and multiple files in parallel.
 There is also a built-in retry for failed request.
+You can exclude certain file types from being uploaded or downloaded when dealing with folders.

 ## Installation